jnpl95/Timelapse/README.md

 ## NOTES:
 - Use Stealth Inject option in Settings for Extreme Injector
 - For all new number only textboxes, double check to see if the keypress event (in MainForm.h) is defined
+- Check to make sure all char arrays are textual and unsigned char are for memory usage

 ## Bugs:
 - Fix ClickTeleport() tbClickTeleport, MouseTeleport() tbMouseTeleport, TeleportLoop() tbTeleportLoopDelay being empty